kevin-allen/unetTracker/README.md

 For each image, we get a x,y coordinate for each tracked object together with a probability that the object is in the image.

 Here is an animation to give you a sense of what unetTracker does.
+The unetTracker model had been trained with 120 labeled images from a video.

 ![Example](documentation/images/tracking_animation.gif)